 Unfortunately, there are sometimes (fortunately not very often) deliberate manipulations, even falsification, of measured results.
 The motives are different, mostly prestigious or economic - obtaining funds (from grants and subsidies) either for your own needs or to finance the activities of the institute and the project.
 These disorders are more common in the biological and medical sciences, where complex "tangled" and poorly reproducible phenomena and processes are investigated, so that eventually fraud is difficult to prove here.
-In addition, there are often large funds, profits and particular interests of private companies (eg pharmaceuticals) "at stake" ...
+In addition, there are often "in the game" large funds, profits and particular interests of private companies (eg pharmaceuticals)...

 A characteristic feature of the physical view of nature is the already mentioned reductionist approach and the effort to uniformly understand the widest possible class of phenomena - unitarization.
 This effort runs like a "red thread" throughout the history of physics - see §B.1 "The Process of Unification in Physics" of the book "Gravity, Black Holes and the Physics of Spacetime".

-In the "classical" period unitarizace physics can also include unification mechanics and thermodynamics in the kinetic theory of heat, according to which the essence of thermal phenomena is the kinetic energy of the disordered and oscillating motion of molecules and atoms in matter.
+In the "classical" period unitarizace physics can also include unification of mechanics and thermodynamics in the kinetic theory of heat, according to which the essence of thermal phenomena is the kinetic energy of the disordered and oscillating motion of molecules and atoms in matter.

-An important stage of unitarization in physics was the unification of electrical and magnetic forces , which previously appeared to
+An important stage of unitarization in physics was the unification of electrical and magnetic forces, which previously appeared to be

 different forces of nature.
 The consequence of the unity of